Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:13:35 - Glauber Costa

-But just to finish this.
-I mean, and then we, we were always talking to those folks, they would say this is cool and all, but I don't like this, I don't like that.
-But the SQLite stuff you guys are doing is pretty cool, right?
-So we started noticing that everyone's doing it, that the interest was around that.
-And funny enough, we were actually not doing it that much because we were doing it very.
-We were really focusing on the API.
-We're like, we're gonna figure out the data distribution later, right?
+But just to finish this: we were always talking to those folks, and they would say, "This is cool and all, but I don't like this, I don't like that.
+But the SQLite stuff you guys are doing is pretty cool," right?
+So we started noticing that the interest was around that.
+And funny enough, we were actually not doing it that much because we were really focusing on the API.
+We were like, we're gonna figure out the data distribution later, right?
 And then this later never came because we were so focused on getting the API right.
 And at some point we just decided, look, let's put a product out.
-So let's do now sit down together, go do a couple of months of really like all the company focus together.
-Let's put a product out that is just the database layer, remove the API stuff and see what happens.
+Let's sit down together, spend a couple of months with the whole company focused together, put out a product that is just the database layer, remove the API stuff, and see what happens.
 It was extremely successful.

 00:14:23 - Anthony Campolo